-- (i) Subsidiaries of the Company measured their inventories at the lower of cost and net realizable value.
-The main content of inventories are precious metals (copper, gold, silver, palladium, etc.), which have risk of impairment due to market price fluctuation and the estimation of the net realizable value of the inventory is uncertain because of involvement of management's judgment.
-Therefore, inventory valuation related to investments accounted for using equity method is one of the important issues in performing audit of the financial statement of the Company. - (ii) Lianyungang Rongding Metal Co., Ltd. subsidiary of the Company, has suffered continuous losses in recent years due to reasons such as operating environment risks, business competition, and market price fluctuations of products.
+The cash-generating units - Lianyungang Rongding Metal Co., Ltd., has suffered continuous losses in recent years due to reasons such as operating environment risks, business competition, and market price fluctuations of products.
 Therefore, indication of impairment exists, and impairment test should be performed to its non-financial assets.
 Management assess impairment of assets that whether the asset's recoverable amount is lower than its book value.
 The asset's recoverable amount is determined by its value in use, which is based on the estimated future cash flows.
-Management's judgement is needed in key assumptions and discount rate in calculation of discounting future cash flows, therefore, impairment of assets related to investments accounted for using equity method is one of the important issues in performing audit of the financial statement of the Company.
+Management's judgement is needed in key assumptions and discount rate in calculation of discounting future cash flows, therefore, impairment of non-financial assets is one of the important issues in performing audit of the consolidated financial statement of the Group.